1993 New Zealand rugby league tour of Great Britain and France: Background

 New Zealand last toured Great Britain in 1989.

 Earlier in 1993, New Zealand had drawn 14-all with the Kangaroos at Mt Smart Stadium.
 This was the first ever draw between the two countries.
-They then lost 8-16 at the Palmerston North Showgrounds before finishing the 1993 Trans-Tasman Test series by going down 4-16 in Brisbane.
+They then lost 8-16 on a very wet Palmerston North Showgrounds before finishing the 1993 Trans-Tasman Test series by going down 4-16 at Lang Park in Brisbane.

 The New Zealand squad for those matches was: Morvin Edwards, Sean Hoppe, Jarrod McCracken, Dave Watson, Daryl Halligan, Tea Ropati, Gary Freeman (C), Se'e Solomona, Duane Mann, Brent Todd, Gary Mercer, Quentin Pongia, Tawera Nikau, Tony Kemp, Brendon Tuuta, Jason Donnelly, Stephen Kearney, Gavin Hill and John Lomax while Howie Tamati was the coach and Richard Bolton was the manager.
 All of this squad, with the exception of Gavin Hill and Tony Kemp, were also selected for the tour of Great Britain and France.
 However, before the tour, they lost McCracken (surgery) and Brent Todd (injury).
-The Kiwis would also be without goal kicking fullback Matthew Ridge (knee).
+The Kiwis would also be without first choice goal kicking fullback Matthew Ridge who had suffered a season ending knee injury earlier in the year while playing for Manly.
+However, with the presence of other known Superboots Daryl Halligan and Wigan's Frano Botica, the Kiwi squad lacked nothing for goal kicking.

-The Frank Endacott-coached Junior Kiwis toured Great Britain at the same time as the senior Kiwis, winning 11 of there 12 matches.
-Their captain, Henry Paul, was called up from the Junior Kiwis to join the main squad mid-tour.
+The Frank Endacott-coached Junior Kiwis toured Great Britain at the same time as the senior Kiwis, winning 11 of their 12 matches.

 Squad

-This was the first time that no Auckland-based players were in the squad.
+A 26-man touring squad was selected in September 1993.
+Jarrod McCracken and Brent Todd both withdrew before the tour due to injuries, and were replaced by Blair Harding and Paul Johnson.
 Howie Tamati was the coach and Richard Bolton was the manager.

+New Zealand players contracted to British clubs were not included in the touring squad, but could still be selected for the three Tests against Great Britain.

+Junior Kiwis captain Henry Paul was called up to join the main squad mid-tour as a replacement for the injured Robert Piva.